 Your guide will have ropes, climbing rack, first aid and survival equipment.

-*Boots must be reasonably stiff 3/4 season mountaineering models.
-These will be needed if we decide to go ‘big boots’ climbing on easy rock climbs or scrambling terrain.
-Very soft bendy boots are no good for technical scrambling/climbing.
+*On trips where boots are required, these should be reasonably stiff 3/4 season mountaineering models.
+They will be needed if we decide to go ‘big boots’ climbing on easy rock climbs or scrambling terrain.
+Soft bendy walking boots are not very good for technical scrambling/climbing (you may be better off in a pair of ‘sticky rubber’ approach shoes).
 See below for advice.

 Recommendations and Advice